jamespohalloran/portfolio-avatar/src/content/posts/nextjs-preview-mode.md

 ## Neat!

 And of course, my live production site is still fully static.
-When I enter enter-mode, it switches to use SSR.
+When I enter edit-mode, it switches to use SSR.
 It's the best of both worlds!

 This (in my opinion) is going to be a gamechanger.
 Good work, Zeit team!